Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 1. Select and open the `azure-pipelines.yml` file.

-2. Select **Edit** and update the following variables: `resourcegroup`, and `workspace`.
-If you are using your own Azure subscription, please provide names to use.
-If an environment is provided to you, be sure to replace XXXXX in the values below with your unique identifier.
-Typically, for the provided environment, the format for the resourcegroup is `tech_immersion_XXXXX` and for workspace is `tech_immersion_aml_XXXXX` where XXXXX is your unique identifier.
+2. Select **Edit** and update the following variables: `resourcegroup`, and `workspace (azure machine learning name)`.
+Go to your azure portal via portal.azure.com and check the resource group name and AML name that you created prior to this tutorial.

     ![Edit build YAML file and provide your resource group and workspace information.](media/devops-build-pipeline-01.png 'Edit Build YAML file')